CodingKraken/K88/README.md

 This project is still a work in progress so changes to the various files will be frequent.

 For specifics on the instruction set, memory allocation and other details, see Outline.
 The processor is preprogrammed with a fibonacci sequence calculator.
-An assembly version of this program can be found in fibonacci.ksm
+An assembly version of this program can be found in fibonacci.asm